bebopjmm/starfinder-campaigns/deadSuns/Team/nevos-352.md

 	- do not breathe or suffer the normal environmental effects of being in a vacuum.
 - **Exceptional Vision**: low-light and darkvision 60 ft
 - **Flat Effect**: -2 penalty to Sense Motive checks, +2 to DC of Sense Motive checks against them
 - **Upgrade Slot**: single armor upgrade slot in their bodies.
-Regardless of whether androids are wearing physical armor, they can use this slot to install any one armor upgrade that could be installed into light armor.
+Regardless of whether androids are wearing physical armor, they can use this slot to install any one armor upgrade that could be installed into light armor
+	- *Radiation Buffer*: +2 bonus to initial saving throw against radiation in addition to any bonuses from your armor’s environmental protection.
+This doesn’t provide any bonus to saves against the secondary effects of radiation.

 ### Mercenary